About Away We Go

 Westing accepts only the brightest and best of students, so long as they also have one problem: a diagnosis of the terminal Peter Pan Virus (PPV.)
 Noah is one such case.
 As he wrestles to deal with the drastically shortened timeline of his life and the mandatory separation from his family and former friends, Noah finds something unexpected: love.
 The problem?
 He’s supposed to be in love with his girlfriend, Alice.
 Instead, he’s head-over-heels for the erratic boy who runs a secret club.
 The more time they spend together, the less certain Noah is about Zach’s feelings.
 As his friends become sicker, and the end of his own life draws near, Noah becomes frantic for answers.
 To his questions about love, the outside world, and what gives life meaning and value.

 First – in reading some of the reviews about this book on other sites, it looks like some people expected this to be a dystopian story about the mass spread of an incurable virus, etc etc, oodles of suspenseful stuff racing toward a cure or something and were therefore disappointed when they uncovered one huge issue: that’s not what this story is.
-If you don’t like books about emotions, this probably isn’t one you want to pick up.
+If you don’t like books about emotions (I do!), this probably isn’t one you want to pick up.
 Because there are LOTS.

-This is more an emotional journey framed by the pandemic involving massive amounts of teens infected with a deadly, highly contagious, incurable disease.
+This is more an emotional journey framed by a pandemic involving massive amounts of teens infected with a deadly, highly contagious, incurable disease.
 Also, a meteor that might hit earth.
 But those are kind of just the story’s frame.
 What we’re really watching unfold is this boy who’s trying desperately to figure out who he is and what that means.
 To himself.
 To the boy he loves.
 To the girl who loves him.
 And it’s a difficult, messy, heartbreaking, amazing journey.

 I read Ostrovski’s debut a couple of months ago and was simply blown away by the unique perspective of the story, the fantastically witty banter between characters—even in the midst of these heartbreaking scenes, these characters were cracking me up—and the way these grand philosophical ideas were naturally woven into the story.
 But that’s another review, which you can read here.